 On average, a 1x drivetrain weighs 250-450 grams less than a comparable 2x drivetrain.
 That represents a weight savings of about 10-20% when you switch from a 2x to 1x drivetrain.

 For example, the Sram Eagle 1x drivetrain weighs 1973 grams.
 The Shimano Shimano SLX 2x drivetrain weighs 2400 grams.
 That’s a difference of 427 grams.
-For some more road and gravel groupset weight comparisons, check out this list.

 A front derailleur weighs roughly 100-200 grams depending on the brand and quality.
 A double chainring crankset weighs around 50-100 grams more than a single chainring crankset.
 A front shifter and cable add a few extra grams as well.